D-dimensional self-gravitating lattice gas in general relativity: TOV Equations

 where the pressure derivative can be inferred from Eq.~(\ref{eq:scaled_eq_stat}) and it is given by

-The EOS (\ref{eq:scaled_eq_stat}) and Eq.~(\ref{eq:2_1_tov}) constitute a complete set of coupled non-linear differential equation that can be solved numerically using an appropriate boundary conditions.
-Numerical solutions are shown in Fig.~(\ref{fig:fig1}), which represents variation of the pressure $\bar{p}$ and mass of the cluster for different temperatures.
+The EOS (\ref{eq:scaled_eq_stat}) and Eq.~(\ref{eq:2_1_tov}) constitute a complete set of coupled non-linear differential equations that can be solved numerically using an appropriate boundary conditions.
+Numerical solutions are shown in Fig.~(\ref{fig:fig1}), which represents variations of the pressure $\bar{p}$ and mass $\bar{M}$ of the cluster at different temperatures.